Raj9898/BlackJack_Simulator/README.md

 12. Winning wagers pay even money, except a winning player blackjack usually pays 3 to 2.

 ## Basic Strategy for Implementation
 Below is a basic strategy chart for players at casino-tables operating under the most common house rules.
-The following color codes idenitfy play strategis percieved to be optimal play and are widley cosnidered standard for new players looking to gain a compeitive edge at the table.
+The following color codes identify play strategies perceived to be optimal play and are widely considered standard for new players looking to gain a competitive edge at the table.
 I will be referencing this table heavily when crafting strategies and allocating bet sizes.  <br/>
 !['SimpleStrategy'](https://github.com/Raj9898/BlackJack_Simulator/blob/master/_strats_/Blackjack-Basic-Strategy-Chart.png) <br/>